 Independent Review Panels pay close attention to whether schools engaged external agencies before permanent exclusion.
 The checklist should confirm involvement of:

 Educational Psychology.
 Has an EP conducted an assessment or consultation?
-EP involvement is particularly important where SEND is suspected or confirmed.
+Support from an Educational Psychologist (EP) is important if SEND is suspected or confirmed.
 Their recommendations carry significant weight at review panels.

 Behaviour Support Service.
-Has the local authority's behaviour support team (or equivalent outreach service) observed the learner, advised on strategies and reviewed the impact?
+Has the local authority's behaviour support team observed the learner?
+Have they given advice on strategies and reviewed the impact?
 Many local authorities offer this free of charge.

 Social Care.
-Where safeguarding concerns exist, has a referral been made to children's services?
+If there are safeguarding concerns, has a referral been made to children's services?
 Is the learner a Child in Need or subject to a Child Protection Plan?
-Excluding a looked-after child or a child with a social worker triggers additional duties under the Children Act (2004).
+Removing a child in care or one with a social worker means extra duties under the Children Act of 2004.

 Health Services.
-Has the school sought input from CAMHS, speech and language therapy, occupational therapy or paediatric services where relevant?
+If needed, did the school ask for help from outside services?
+This includes CAMHS, speech therapy, occupational therapy, or paediatricians.
 Health professionals can identify neurodevelopmental conditions that directly affect behaviour.

-A SENCO could use this section of the checklist in a multi-agency meeting: "We have EP involvement but have not yet received the CAMHS assessment.
+In a multi-agency meeting, a SENCO might use this part of the checklist.
+They could say: 'We have EP involvement, but we are still waiting for the CAMHS assessment.'
 Before we proceed, we need that clinical picture to inform our decision."

 SEND Considerations

 Learners with SEND are disproportionately represented in permanent exclusion statistics.
-DfE data consistently shows that learners with an Education, Health and Care Plan (EHCP) are permanently excluded at higher rates than their peers.
+DfE records show that learners with an EHCP are permanently excluded more often than other learners.
 This is both an ethical and legal concern.

 The checklist should verify:

 Has the learner been assessed for SEND, even if they do not have a current diagnosis?
-Has the school made reasonable adjustments under the Equality Act (2010)?
+Has the school made reasonable adjustments to support the learner under the Equality Act (2010)?
 If the learner has an EHCP, has the local authority been consulted?
-Has the school considered whether the behaviour is a manifestation of the learner's disability?
+Has the school checked if the behaviour is a result of the learner's disability?

-In practice, a SENCO might review the provision map and ask: "For this learner, we adjusted seating, provided a reduced timetable, allocated 1:1 TA support during transitions, and involved the autism outreach team.
+In practice, a SENCO might review the provision map.
+They might ask: 'For this learner, we adjusted seating and provided a reduced timetable.'
+We also allocated 1:1 TA support during transitions and involved the autism outreach team.'
 What else could we reasonably have tried?"

 Alternative Provision and Managed Moves